CeliaSomlai/celiasomlaih.github.io/_posts/2018-05-31-Overview of my first year at Dublin CSA.md

 That also means this is the time of the year when the Dublin CSA is looking for new members for the upcoming season.
 So I thought it is a good time to reflect and share with you what to expect from a CSA or the Dublin CSA.

-But let start from the beginning...
+But let's start from the beginning...

 **What is a CSA?**